equelin/Format-Pester/README.md

 - en-US - English United Staes - main language
 - pl-PL - Polish

-If would you like add support for your language please read the section 'Information for translators'
+If would you like add support for your language please read the section [Information for translators](https://github.com/equelin/Format-Pester/wiki/Information-for-translators) in the project wiki.

 # Requirements